giomasce/asmc/README.md

    environment than a virtual machine, but they are far from being perfect and not very useful nowadays.

- * `empty` is just an empty test payload.
-It prints a message and then stop.
-Not very funny.

- * `asmasm` is an assembler written in Assembly, which can be used as a payload for the kernel, in order to make a small operating system that is just able to compile others Assembly programs to expand its capabilities.
-Once `asmasm` is loaded, it compiles the file `main.asm` and then jumps to the label `main`.  `asmasm` is able to compile itself.

-   `asmasm` supports only a subset of the x86 Assembly syntax and some NASM-styled directives.
-It definitely will not be able to compile any random Assembly program, if you do not reduce the program to the accepted syntax beforehand.
-As everything else in the binary seed, it is designed to be as simple and small as possible, and to contain the minimal tools required to build later stages that can do more grandiose things.

  * `asmg` is an G compiler written in Assembly.
 G is a custom language I invented for this project, described below in more details.
 As soon as it is ready, it compiles the file `main.g` and jumps to